 - Promote and advocate for equal opportunity and social inclusion of Lesbian, Gay, Bisexual and Transgender people in Nigeria.

-- Reduce sexual-identity-related stigma among the LGBT community by engaging with civil societies, media and relevant stakeholders.
+- Reduce sexual-identity-related stigma among the LGBT community by engaging with civil societies, media, lawyers, religious leaders and relevant stakeholders.

-- Engage with small and medium-sized enterprise and large corporations in Nigeria to create an awareness of the impact of homophobia on individuals and businesses.
+- Engage with small and medium-sized enterprise and large corporations in Nigeria to a workplace that is inclusive and welcoming of everyone.

 How do we do it?

-Campaign: we develop short video campaigns to create awareness around homophobia, with the aim of changing public social perception of LGBT people in Nigeria.
+Campaign: we develop short viral video campaigns to create awareness around Homophobia, Biphobia and Transphobia with the aim of changing public social perception of LGBT people in Nigeria.

 Why should you support us?